phkaeser/wlmaker/src/toolkit/toolkit.md

   horizontal).
 On screen edges, the orientation must be parallel to the edge's orientation.

-* A `DockEntry` is the parent for what's shown in the dock, clip or the icon area.
+* A `Tile` is the parent for what's shown in the dock, clip or the icon area.
 An entry is quadratic, and the size is given by the dock.
 The size may change during execution.
-  A DockEntry will accept and may pass on pointer events.
+  A Tile will accept and may pass on pointer events.

-* A `Launcher` is an implementation of a DockEntry.
+* A `Launcher` is an implementation of a Tile.
   It shows an image (the application icon), and will spawn a subprocess to execute the configured commandline when invoked.
   A launcher is invoked by a click (TODO: doubleclick?).